DockerSolutionsEngineering/generative-ai-with-testcontainers/README.md

 3. `3-embeddings`: Contains an example of generating embeddings from text and calculating similarity between them.
 4. `4-rag`: Contains an example of applying RAG (Retrieval-Augmented Generation) to generate better responses.
 5. `5-ollama`: Contains an example of using a custom model with ollama with testcontainers
-6. `6-testing`: Contains an example of 3 approaches to test Models: String comparison, Vector comparison, Validator agent
+6. `6-testing`: Contains an example of 3 approaches to test Models: String comparison, Vector comparison, Validator agent.
+Also includes an example of how to mock model responses using Microcks.
 7. `7-dockermodel`: Contains an example of interacting with llama3.2 model that is running with Docker Model Runner

 ## Prerequisites